-Joyce Borger is worship and music editor for Faith Alive Christian Resources and editor of the quarterly journal Reformed Worship.
-Borger, Martin Tel, and John Witvliet compiled the new Psalms for All Seasons.
+Joyce Borger is the Director of Worship in the Christian Reformed Church and editor of the quarterly journal Reformed Worship.
+Borger, Martin Tel, and John Witvliet compiled Psalms for All Seasons.
 Here, she shares a few historical highlights of psalm singing in worship.

 When you talk with Christians who have no history of singing psalms in worship, how do you pique their interest?

 I begin with September 11, 2001, the day America woke up.
 Worship planners around the country and beyond asked themselves, “What do we do on Sunday when we gather together for worship?
 What do we say?
 What do we sing?”
 Many churches found their answer in the Psalms and, particularly, Psalm 46: “God is our refuge and strength, a very present help in trouble.”
 Since 9/11, we have seen tsunamis, earthquakes, tornados, and economic recession, and we find comfort in the Psalms.

 Each week those gathered for worship come with a range of emotions, and not all are joyful.
 One gift of postmodernism is the desire to have the gospel message meet people where they are, to see themselves in scripture now, not when they achieve the sometimes elusive state of happiness.
 How can we help people express their emotions in worship, and not just joy, but sorrow and even anger?

 Does talking about the Psalms’ wide emotional range convince people to sing them?

 Ultimately no one is going to be convinced to regularly sing psalms in worship until they themselves experience the depth and breadth of the Psalms.
 As long as they are seen as some abstract requirement, the Psalms will remain ancient Hebrew poetry.
 Once we learn to pray them individually, as a global community, and with Christ himself, then we are blessed richly.